litong01/atom/README.md

 ## Get Astra developer tool

+### For OS X and Linux system
 Download [astra](./astra) file, name it `astra` and `chmod +x astra`.
 It is best to move `astra` to a directory in your $PATH so that you do not have to refer its location when running it.

+### For Windows system
+Download [astra.cmd](./astra.cmd) file, name it `astra.cmd`.
+It is best to move `astra.cmd` to a directory in your %PATH% so that you do not have to refer its location when running it.

 ## One-step ACS deployment
 All the command should run from your polaris root directory